favdv/PowerQuery/README.md

  Functions can be used without any user amendments and they should work immediately if used properly.
 To make them recognisable, their extension is *.pq* (Power Queries)

 ## Patterns
 Patterns typically requires some user updating before they can be used.
-To make them recognisable, their extension is *.pp* (PQ pattern)
+To make them recognisable, their extension is *.pp* (PQ Pattern)

 Typical example is functions calling APIs since the Web.Contents function in PowerBi requires the domain to be hardcoded.
 So the user needs to hardcode their own domain in.